rementis/LightningChipTourney/README.md

 anything you like for the Fargo number.

 Lightning Chip Tourney has a built in database which keeps track of players previously entered, as well as their Fargo ID.
 It also has the ability to automatically assign a chip count based on Fargo score.

+Latest update May 2019, when tourney is down to two people no manual shuffle is necessary to start the next game.